I Tested 100,000 People's DNA. This Diet Will Kill You - Gary Brecka

 What stands out

-• Anxiety with no identifiable trigger often correlates with low methylated B12, methylfolate, vitamin D, and magnesium — cheap to test and cheap to fix when low (mechanistic + small clinical studies)
+• Some studies suggest that unexplained anxiety can coexist with low methylated B12, methylfolate, vitamin D, or magnesium — these are inexpensive to test and inexpensive to address when low (mechanistic + small clinical studies)

 This is one of multiple expert perspectives.
 The full topic combines them into clear guidance.Explore full topic →

-• Order a basic biomarker panel covering fasting glucose, HbA1c, fasting insulin, vitamin D, vitamin B12, folate, magnesium, ferritin, and homocysteine.
+• Order a basic biomarker panel covering fasting glucose, HbA1c, fasting insulin, vitamin D, vitamin B12, folate, magnesium, ferritin, and homocysteine — this is the foundational workup that addresses the well-documented nutrient deficiencies that can drive fatigue, low mood, and other common complaints.Strong evidence

 Full context, impact ratings, and timing — available in related topics